content-development-2022/dummy-java-project/README.md

 ## Please follow the steps given below to push a java project from your computer to a remote github repository

+### Pre-requisite: Create a remote repository in your Github Account

 ### Step 1 - Gitbash in the working directory

  - Right click on the working directory(the directory where you have your project)